AIAML/Multi_Layer_perceptron_using_Tensorflow/README.md

  <h2> Classification With Multi Layer Perceptron Using Tensorflow </h2>

- <p> In order to classify your documents using Tensowrflow by Python you need to import the following Packages. </p>
+ <p> In order to classify using Tensowrflow by Python you need to import the following Packages. </p>
  <code>
   import tensorflow as tf
  from tensorflow import keras